 Students take a sequence of required coursework and local clinical experiences, followed by two full-time externships selected to meet various interests and career goals.
-A total of 51 credit hours is required for degree completion.
-See requirements and course descriptions at Program: Speech-Language Pathology, MS - Indiana University of Pennsylvania - Acalog ACMS[TM] (iup.edu)
+A total of 52 credit hours is required for degree completion.
+See requirements and course descriptions at IUP Academic Catalogs - Office of the Registrar - IUP